-The Fish River Canyon, unofficially the 2nd biggest canyon in the world and the largest in Africa is one of the must hike destinations in the world.
+The Fish River Canyon, unofficially the 2nd biggest canyon in the world, and the largest in Africa is one of the must hike destinations in the world.
 It is amongst the most visited attractions in Namibia, but simply seeing it does not do it justice.
-You must if you have the time and are able to get a booking hike the canyon to truly experience all it has to offer.
+You must if you have the time and are able to get a booking hike the fish river canyon to truly experience all it has to offer.
 If you’re looking to go off grid and connect with nature, then this is the place.

 Medical certificate is required.
 To be completed 40days or less before the hike.

 From Windhoek it is almost a full day’s drive to complete the 650km’s to the Hobas campsite.
 Stop in Keetmanshoop for some final shopping and enjoy a final restaurant meal.
 From there it is a short and scenic drive on gravel to the Hobas campsite.
 Hobas is basic with 6 chalets and campsites.
 Most importantly they have a swimming pool, cold beer and hot showers.